With Will Gethin & Sam Bloomfield

 Sam: I unexpectedly became a dad at 18.
 This followed an unusual dream I had had at 12, in which I met my wife to be and was told I would have two children with her, a boy and a girl.
 I met the girl two years later, knowing I had dreamt of her and a few years later as the dream foretold we had a boy and then a girl together.
 This still seems bizarre and magical to me today.
 My family took my becoming a dad badly and this meant I was thrust into the real world and the beginning of my hero’s journey with a rude awakening.
 It was very challenging to become a labourer at 18 but I love being a dad and as well as repeatedly returning to my studies I have taken the boon home with me of now having a son aged 28, a 24 year old and 17 year old daughter and a 14 year old son.
 I am now about to have my fifth child, two marriages later, and I am intrigued now by how my dream now is to parent another child with my partner and create a relationship that can provide love and creativity for my family and heal the last scars from my parents’ divorce 43 years ago.

-Participants from the last Hero’s Journey men’s retreat with Will and Sam in September 2018, said:
+Participants from the last Hero’s Journey retreat Will Gethin co-faciliated with natural happiness author Alan Heeks earlier this year, said:

 Kindred Spirit magazine: ran this article by Will Gethin exploring the use of The Hero’s Journey in the Movies